AchiralAchiral

 Summary capsule

-Achiral provides a logically-isolated tenant per organization — a shared Chiro assistant for org-wide memory and a personal executive assistant for every team member — with deep integrations into the tools your team already uses.
-On higher plans, an assigned Shepherd helps guide memory quality and adoption over time.
+Each organization gets a private memory tenant, a shared Chiro assistant for organization-wide context, and personal executive assistants for team members.
+On higher plans, an assigned Shepherd helps improve memory quality and adoption over time.

 Achiral models memory after living systems, capturing episodes, durable facts, and preferences that are reinforced, validated, and allowed to decay over time.